 Prisim came into being on February 6, 2006 with this team of dedicated holistic practitioners.
 The significance of Prisim’s name lies in the pyramidal structure of a prism which concentrates all energies at a single point.

 In Priti’s institute, it is the concentration of alternative systems to culminate in the healing of an individual.
-The extra ‘i’ in ‘Prisim’ is to indicate the individual to heal for whom the cream of various systems are brought together.
+The extra ‘i’ in ‘Prisim’ is to indicate the individual to heal for whom the cream of various systems is brought together.

 Focusing on alternative therapies, Prisim offers a whole gamut of services including Raw and Living Food lifestyles; massage therapies like Shiastu, Thai, Reflexology; hot and cold stone therapy, acupuncture, yoga, aromatherapy, Brahma Satya Energy workshop, meditation, mudra workshops, homeopathy, manual lymphatic drainage system, aura scanning and analysis, aura cleansing, colon hydrotherapy, foot detox and steam detox.

 Prisim’s solar kitchen adopts healthy cooking methods from organically grown raw materials washed in ozone.
 Once a person enters Prisim’s plush, spic and span premises in Grant Road with soothing holistic music being played, one instantly feels rejuvenated.
 After a 10-day healing programme, a person reaches a different elevated level of physical and spiritual well-being.